sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Work done in the open supports greater transparency and accountability, ensuring that citizens can trust the public service in doing due diligence.

-It helps contribute to the greater good by sharing knowledge and to ensure perenniality of investments done with our citizens money.
+It helps contribute to the greater good by sharing knowledge and to ensure durability of investments done with our citizens money.

 ### Build a world class public service